john-see/john-see.github.io/_pages/teaching.md

 nav_order: 5
 ---

-## MIT
+## HWUM

-- 6.008: Introduction to Inference, Teaching Assistant Fall 2021
+- Honours Year Project (F20PA, F20PB, F20PC), 2023-2024
+- F20AA Applied Text Analytics, Jan 2023
-- 6.3800: Introduction to Inference, Teaching Assistant Fall 2022
+- F28SD Introduction to Software Engineering, Jan 2023
+- F29AI Artificial Intelligence and Intelligent Agents, Sept 2023 (for CS/SDS)
+- F20DL Data Mining & Machine Learning, Sept 2023

 <!--
 For now, this page is assumed to be a static description of your courses.
 You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.